 In August 2022, Bayer filed a breach of contract/declaratory judgment lawsuit in Delaware state court against Corteva relating to an agrobacterium cross-license agreement and E3® soybeans.
 Bayer alleges that Corteva practiced two Bayer patents in developing E3® soybeans, and therefore, is entitled to royalties pursuant to the terms of the cross-license agreement.
 In April 2023, Corteva's motion to dismiss the complaint on the basis that, under the terms of the cross-license agreement and the law, E3® soybeans cannot infringe expired patents was denied.
 At that time the court also denied Bayer's motion to dismiss our invalidity counterclaim.
-The trial date is expected to be set for mid-2025.
+Recently Corteva asserted a counterclaim against Bayer for inequitable conduct during the patent prosecution process.
+The trial date is currently scheduled for June 2025.